 Colombo at the end of the trip makes more sense than at the start.

-By then, you’re not trying to figure things out — you’re just winding down.
+And at that point, the city did what it’s good at — being functional.
 I stayed along the main stretch where most of the big hotels are — Shangri-La, ITC Ratnadipa (formerly ITC Grand Central), Ramada, Hyatt Regency — all lined up facing the sea.

 Colombo isn’t chaotic.
 It’s just not built for the kind of trip I was on.
 But as a final stop before a flight, it works.